commudle/commudle/README.md

 ---

-Summing it all up, we're looking at creating more and more projects soon, this being at the center of them all, you'll soon be able to host every project you create, with us!
+Summing it all up, we're looking at creating more and more projects soon, this being at the centre of them all, you'll soon be able to host every project you create, with us!

 ---

 [License](project-setup.md)